 Cancellation notice: 2020 Annual Conference ‘Tackling Homelessness Together’

-We are continuing our successful programme of regional Homes for Cathy homelessness workshops in partnership with members, with several exciting events lined up for Spring 2020.
+Our programme of regional Homes for Cathy homelessness workshops in partnership with members has proved a great success.

-Both housing practitioners and local stakeholders involved in the delivery of homelessness services are invited to attend these free workshops.
-We welcome attendance by frontline staff working for Homes for Cathy member organisations, as well as non-member housing associations interested in joining the Homes for Cathy alliance.
-The workshops offer an ideal opportunity for organisations to discuss homelessness policies and practices at local level and discover how they can work together collaboratively to fulfil the Homes for Cathy commitments.
+The events have provided an opportunity for both housing practitioners and local stakeholders involved in the delivery of homelessness and housing services to discuss homelessness policies and practices at local level and explore how they can work together collaboratively to fulfil the Homes for Cathy commitments.

 Interested in hosting a regional Homes for Cathy event?
 Drop us a line at email@example.com to discuss how your organisation can get involved.